 Rosies Workwear Review

-Next let’s chat abut the Rosies Workwear Overalls in Eggplant – WOW WOW WOW!
-My review on this product is over-the-top positive.
-These overalls are perfect for any season because YOU CAN ZIP THE LEGS OFF and turn them magically into capri-overalls.
+Next, let’s chat about the Rosies Workwear Overalls in Eggplant – WOW WOW WOW!
+My review of this product is over-the-top positive.
+These overalls are perfect for any season because YOU CAN ZIP THE LEGS OFF and turn them magically into Capri-overalls.
 I LOVE THIS FEATURE!
 Typically overalls are too heavy or too long.
-This overall is the “Short Small” size and as a woman who lost two inches because of my spinal osteoarthritis, I’m deeply appreciative of the fact that the crotch of the overalls are not down to my knees.
+Overall is the “Short Small” size and as a woman who lost two inches because of my spinal osteoarthritis, I’m deeply appreciative of the fact that the crotch of the overalls is not down to my knees.